Polish minister threatens to withdraw from Istanbul Convention on gender equality - Kafkadesk

-Warsaw, Poland – Earlier this week, Poland’s deputy-Health Minister slammed the Istanbul Convention on gender equality and women’s rights and appeared to threaten to withdraw from the treaty.
+Warsaw, Poland – Earlier this week, Poland’s deputy-Justice Minister slammed the Istanbul Convention on gender equality and women’s rights and appeared to threaten to withdraw from the treaty.

 Polish deputy minister slams Istanbul Convention